McCache/McCache-for-Python/README.md

 Collision happens when two or more nodes make a change to a same key at the same time.
 The timestamp that is attached to the update is not granular enough to serialize the operation.
 In this case, a warning is log and multi-cast out the eviction of this key to prevent the cache from becoming in-coherent.

-There are **no** locks.
+There are **no** remote locks.
 Synchronization is implemented using a **monotonic** timestamp that is tagged to every cache entry.
 This helps serialized the update operation on every node in the cluster.
-An arrived change operation has a timestamp which will be compared to the timestamp of the local cahe entry.
+An arrived change operation has a timestamp which will be compared to the timestamp of the local cache entry.
 Only remote operation with the timestamp that is more recent shall be applied to local cache.

 ## Limitation
 * Even though the latency is low, it will **eventually** be consistent.
 There is a very micro chance that an event can slip in just after the cache is read with the old value.
 You have the option to pass in callback function to `McCache` for it to invoke if a change to the value of your cached object have changed within one second ago.
 The other possibility is to perform a manual check.
 The following is a code snippet that illustrate both approaches: